3 simple steps to make a difference

 Get stripey, have fun and raise cash

-Cheer daring colleagues through their challenges, sell colourful cakes at every coffee break and applaud the outrageous outfits on finale Friday!
+Cheer daring colleagues through their challenges, sell colourful cakes at every coffee break and applaud the outrageous outfits on finale Friday on 27 August!

 Earn Your Stripes for seriously ill children

-Count up the dollars you’ve raised and feel proud that, together, you’ve made a real difference to seriously ill children and their families staying at Ronald McDonald House Westmead.
+Count up the dollars you’ve raised and feel proud that, together, you’ve made a real difference to seriously ill and injured children and their families staying at Ronald McDonald House Westmead.

 How your company can get involved